Repiping · LA & San Diego · Copper & PEX-A

 PEX-A repiping

 Cross-linked polyethylene (PEX-A) is flexible, freeze-resistant, and immune to the hard water scaling that destroys copper in San Diego.
-It's faster to install (fewer fittings, no soldering), less expensive, and carries a 50+ year manufacturer warranty.
+It's faster to install (fewer fittings, no soldering), less expensive.

 • Timeline: 3–4 days